Devices to Prevent Leaving Kids in the Car

 *Amazon.com price as of post date.
 Read full disclaimer.

-We know some new parents don’t want to mess with apps, charging devices, or making sure clips are in place, so we looked for a low-tech solution that could help.
+We know some parents don’t want to mess with apps, cords, or remembering to wear something.
+So we looked for a low-tech solution that could help.
 What we came up with is the Shynerk Baby Car Mirror.

 pro